Why Do Dogs Sit At Your Feet In The Bathroom? 5 Common Reasons

 Some Dogs Feel Reassured When They're Close To Their Owner

+There’s a reason why some dogs feel reassured when they’re close to their owners — it’s because they know that they’re safe.
 This is especially true when it comes to situations where there’s potential danger or uncertainty.
-Some studies have shown that dogs will even take risks to be close to their owners, which illustrates just how important this relationship is for them.
+Some studies have shown that dogs will even take risks to be close to their owners, which illustrates how important this relationship is for them.
+Dogs communicate with us through body language, and much of what we see reflects how they’re feeling at the moment.

-So if you’re looking for ways to make your dog feel safe and reassured, being close to them is a good place to start.
-Just make sure that you give them space when he needs it otherwise you may end up causing unnecessary stress for both of you.
+When a dog is relaxed and content, you’ll usually see them lying down with its head resting on its owner’s lap or chest.
+On the other hand, if they’re anxious or uncomfortable, they’ll usually be crouching lower or staying away from their owner altogether.
+So if you’re looking for ways to make your dog feel safe and reassured, being close to them is an excellent place to start.
+Just make sure that you give them space when he needs it; otherwise, you may end up causing unnecessary stress for both of you.

 Conclusion